Terrapin-Rocket-Team/Ground-Station/readme.md

 # Terp Rockets Ground Station
-A Node.js/[Electron](https://www.electronjs.org/) ground station user interface to display and log APRS messages recieved over serial
+An [Electron](https://www.electronjs.org/) based ground station user interface to display and log APRS messages recieved over serial

 ## Installation
-The easiest way to install is to download the executable for your platform from the latest release.
-If you wish, you can also build the application from source.
+The easiest way to install is to download the executable for your platform if it is available for the latest release.
+However, you can also build the application from source.

-Make sure to install [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
+First, make sure to install [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).

 Then install depedencies.
 ```bash